Thursday, August 13, 2009

 .

 Below my office window, though, student marches are starting.
-Next month there will be another constitutional referendum to eliminate term limits here.
-I had the impression that Venezuelans are tired of being bombarded with this kind of thing (what my friend calls political crisis fatigue), until I blindly stuck my camera out the window and caught this girl:
+Next month, there will be another constitutional referendum to eliminate term limits here.
+I had the impression that Venezuelans are tired of being bombarded with this kind of thing (what my friend calls crisis fatigue), until I blindly stuck my camera out the window and caught this girl:

 They’re mockingly wearing red shirts that say “NO” on the back.
-Red is Chavez’s color so when Vero spotted them on the street below she groaned and got all, ay coño aqui vienen los revolucionarios (“oh f*ck here come the revolutionaries again…”).
+Red is Chavez’s color, so when Vero spotted them on the street below, she groaned and got all, ay coño aqui vienen los revolucionarios (“oh f*ck here come the revolutionaries again...”)

 Despite the idea that

-afuera todo es más arrecho (“everything is much better outside of Venezuela”… read that link if you are a Spanish speaker, it is hilarious), Venezuelans I know are way more proud to be from here than gringos are to be from the US.
-At the same time, there is far more political strife here and often, things don’t work the way people want them to (like when you're sitting in traffic for 30 minutes to turn a corner, or when the water dies for 5 days during your 20-person Thanksgiving dinner and you can’t wash any dishes so the chiripas—mini cockroaches—step up to the task).
+afuera todo es más arrecho (“everything is much better outside of Venezuela”… read that link if you are a Spanish speaker--it is hilarious), Venezuelans I know are way more proud to be from here than gringos are to be from the U.S. At the same time, there is far more political strife here and often, things don’t work the way people want them to (like when you're sitting in traffic for 30 minutes to turn a corner, or when the water dies for five days during your 20-person Thanksgiving dinner and you can’t wash any dishes so the chiripas—mini cockroaches—step up to the task).
 But in general Venezuelans seem pleased with themselves when they talk about where they are from.
 This is especially true for some when they completely separate their national identity from their nation's highest representative, as if the two were totally irreconcilable.

 I, on the other hand, get more of a “alrighty well, let’s change the subject!” feeling when I have to talk about my home country in general.
 But I didn’t get that feeling today.